gantsign/ansible-role-java/README.md

       java_version: '8u181'
 ```

-You can install the multiple versions of the Oracle JDK by using this role more
+You can install the multiple versions of the JDK by using this role more than
-than once:
+once:

 ```yaml
 - hosts: servers